pensjonatus/flash-fiction/blog/still-life.md

 ---
-title: 'Still Life'
+title: Still Life
 date: '2012-06-18'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Jacob and Mary were in the conference room, going over the monthly statements.